Abundant Grain and Stable Energy—Observation on Strengthening Food Security and Enhancing Energy Supply Capabilities in China This Year- China Daily-breakinglatest.news-Breaking Latest News

-Xinhua News Agency, Beijing, November 17th Topic: Abundant Grain and Stable Energy—Observation on Strengthening Food Security Guarantee and Improving Energy Supply Capability in my country Since the Year
+Xinhua News Agency, Beijing, November 17.
+Title: Abundant Grain and Stable Energy——Observation on Strengthening Food Security Guarantee and Enhancing Energy Supply Capacity in my country Since This Year

 Xinhua News Agency reporters Dai Xiaohe and Yu Wenjing